-Have you heard any creative influencer on social media preach the guru type self-help that your limiting beliefs are blocking your potential?
+Have you heard any creative influencer on social media preach the guru-type self-help that your limiting beliefs are blocking your potential?
 That if you just shed yourself of “but I can’t succeed at this” and “I don’t believe I can make money as an artist” thoughts that you will find success?
 That money will flow toward you almost magically because the universe is like “YAAAAS QUEEN!
 Why didn’t you believe in yourself sooner, you boss babe!” *showers you in hundos*

 Did those influencers then also try to sell you a product?
 An ebook, a class, a course, a workshop, a lifestyle, etc.?
+In my last post about avoiding expensive masterclass cons, I touch on the topic of limiting beliefs briefly, but I needed to explore it further.

 - The diagnosis of “chronic limiting beliefs” is often coupled with the prescription of “buy what I’m selling to fix it.”